- 1 Purpose

 - Where the student's financial sponsor is absent for any reason (e.g. on holidays) as prior arrangements to pay fees should have been made in advance.

-- Where a student has an existing extension of time from a previous Teaching Period, the student will not be eligible for an extension in a following Teaching Period.
+- Where a student has an existing extension of time from a previous Study Period, the student will not be eligible for an extension in a following Study Period.

-- Where the student has not finalised their enrolment for that Teaching Period for any reason, as payments should have been made by the published payment due date.
+- Where the student has not finalised their enrolment for that Study Period for any reason, as payments should have been made by the published payment due date.

 5.2 Administrative fee payable